DavidBadura/Fixtures/doc/converter.md

 Converter
 =========

-Fixture converters transform the fixture data to objects.
+Fixture converters transform the fixture data (array) to objects.

 DefaultConverter
 ----------------

 The library provide a DefaultConverter, that pass the data via setter and adder methods.
-It can also works with classes that have a constructor and has some more features.
+It can also works with classes that have a constructor and has some more features like create DateTime object by typehinting.

 The default converter needs the `class` property so that it knows which class should be initialized.